saad3074/laravel-scheduler/README.md

 Read more on Queues and Jobs in the [Laravel documentation](https://laravel.com/docs/5.5/queues).
 [This section](https://laravel.com/docs/5.5/queues#supervisor-configuration) describes how to restart the queue worker automatically in case the process fails.

 P.S.
 You need to restart the worker every time you've made changes to the package's config file.

-## Configuration

-Check out the `config/visitortracker.php` file.
-It is well commented and additional explanations are not required.
-You can exclude certain user groups, individual users, and certain requests from being tracked there among other things.

-## Testing

-The external API calls to retrieve geolocation information are disabled in the testing environment.
-Otherwise your tests would run really slow, since the tracker tracks all the requests.

-## Displaying Statistics

-The package comes with a controller and a bunch of routes and views to display statistics.
-You can fetch and display the stats yourself using the `VisitStats` class, but we'll talk about it later.
-The provided views are uncomplicated and styled with the standard Bootstrap classes.

-To install the in-built routes add this line to your `routes.php` file:

 ## License